-1. Electric convection heaters are the probably the most widely-used option among our customers.
-They are excellent for garden offices required for year-round use, as they heat the air quickly and can be free standing or wall mounted.
-Most are available with 24-hour timers and are thermostatically controlled, which is ideal to pre-warm an office before your day begins, to switch themselves off if you get some nice sunshine, and to prevent offices becoming too cold overnight and affecting computers or other items being stored.
-They are relatively cheap to buy and install, not requiring a separate energy source if you have electricity supply already, and there are a wide range of suppliers.
+1. Electric convection heaters are probably the most widely-used option among our customers.
+They are excellent for garden offices required for year-round use, as they heat the air quickly and can be free-standing or wall-mounted.
+Most are available with 24-hour timers and are thermostatically controlled, which is ideal for pre-warming an office before your day begins, switching themselves off if you get some nice sunshine, and prevent offices from becoming too cold overnight and affecting computers or other items being stored.
+They are relatively cheap to buy and install, not requiring a separate energy source if you have an electricity supply already, and there are a wide range of suppliers.

-3. Electric oil filled radiators tend to be free standing, which offers usage flexibility but at the price of taking up floor space.
-The oil retains heat, maintaining warmth for longer after they are switched off, which again can be via a thermostat or timer.
-Breadth of choice and styling tends to be more limited than wall-mounted heaters as above, but they are low in cost and widely available with no installation required.
+3. Electric oil-filled radiators tend to be free-standing, which offers usage flexibility but at the price of taking up floor space.
+The oil retains heat, maintaining warmth for longer after they are switched off, which again can be done via a thermostat or timer.
+The breadth of choice and styling tends to be more limited than wall-mounted heaters as above, but they are low in cost and widely available with no installation required.

 4. Style-wise there’s no contest: wood burners look fantastic in a timber cabin, whether traditional or contemporary, and they perform well too.
 They warm quickly, retain heat and are carbon-neutral if you can use a sustainable local fuel source.
 Do please remember they must be professionally installed by a HETAS engineer to ensure your safety.
 The cost of a stove unit itself may appear attractive, but do the math including the flue and installation which can add up to a larger sum.
 And draw lots for whose turn it is to empty the ashes…

 5. Underfloor heating can be effective as a secondary heat source.
 It frees up wall space and feels lovely underfoot, but may not be effective or economical as the main heat source.
-In the home, underfloor heating normally relies on large floor areas being gently heated with water-filled pipework, and is most effective in floor surfaces which retain heat such as concrete or tiles.
+In the home, underfloor heating normally relies on large floor areas being gently heated with water-filled pipework and is most effective in floor surfaces which retain heat such as concrete or tiles.
 More suitable for most garden rooms, electric underfloor heating runs on a mesh element which is cut to size and fitted below the floor.
-The draw backs are that it is more expensive to install than electric heaters, it limits the choice of floor coverings and any maintenance problems will require the floor being lifted.
+The drawbacks are that it is more expensive to install than electric heaters, it limits the choice of floor coverings and any maintenance problems will require the floor to be lifted.

 6. Air conditioning can both heat and cool the air and help maintain a constant temperature and humidity level.
 It can be a good choice in garden buildings where the building is in full sunlight all day, or where activity creates heat (lots of IT equipment, perhaps, or a kiln) or where you store items which need to be protected from heat or damp (such as fabrics or paper).
 The new generation of air conditioners do not require external or unsightly refrigeration units which can create a noise disturbance for you and your neighbours, they are low noise, slimline, internally mounted units and are relatively cheap to run.

 10. Last but far from least, design your building to limit the heating and cooling you need.
-South facing windows and heat-retaining dark floor tiles will collect passive solar heat, while overhanging eaves will allow your garden room to collect low sun in winter but shade it from high sun in summer.
-In a quality garden building, good floor and roof insulation is a must, as is high quality double glazing and draught proofing for doors and windows.
+South-facing windows and heat-retaining dark floor tiles will collect passive solar heat, while overhanging eaves will allow your garden room to collect low sun in winter but shade it from the high sun in summer.
+In a quality garden building, good floor and roof insulation is a must, as is high-quality double glazing and draught proofing for doors and windows.

 Get all of this right and whatever the weather, your cosy garden room – from posh shed to executive garden office, hobby room to luxury summerhouse – will inspire and motivate you to get out there every day of the year!